 Pro Tip: Planning your visit to the Uffizi in Florence?
 Bookmark this post in your browser so you can easily find it when you need it.
-Check out our Uffizi Gallery guide for more planning resources, our best Uffizi tours for a memorable trip, and how to see Florence in a day (with itinerary).
+Check out our Uffizi Gallery Guide for more planning resources, our best Uffizi tours for a memorable trip, and how to see Florence in a day (with itinerary).

-The Uffizi Gallery in Florence
+Visiting The Uffizi Gallery in Florence

 Did you know that the Uffizi is one of the most visited museums in Italy?
-Packed with artwork from renowned Italian Renaissance artists, the Uffizi Gallery is a must-see attraction for any art-lover.
+Packed with artwork from renowned Italian Renaissance artists, the Uffizi Gallery is a must-see attraction for any art lover.

 For good reason, you could wait in line for up to five hours to buy Uffizi Gallery tickets during the high season.
 This is why it’s vital to plan ahead.
-Whether you decide to go it alone or join one of our English-speaking tour guides on a Uffizi Gallery guided tour, here are some useful tips to ensure that your visit is a success.
+Whether you decide to go it alone or join one of our guides on a Uffizi Gallery guided tour, here are some useful tips to ensure that your visit is a success.

 Not ready to book a tour?
 See if an Uffizi Gallery tour is worth it.